rafaellopesdesa/NtupleTools/dataTuple/README.md

     3. Update submit list

 ####To Do:
-  1. Right now, all ntuples go to the same directory, should change directory structure.
-  2. Make sure only one instance of manager can run at a time.
-  3. Add ability to run on multiple UAFs in case one goes down.
+  1. Add ability to run on multiple UAFs in case one goes down.
-  4. Once on completed list, don't check if valid again.
+  2. Once on completed list, don't check if valid again.